-The skin barrier (stratus corneum) plays an important role in protecting our body, prevents pathogens from entering and keeps our skin moisturised.
-The lipids within the skin barrier also plays an important role in transporting ingredients and nutrients.
+The skin barrier (stratum corneum) plays an important role in protecting our body, preventing pathogens from entering and keeping our skin moisturised.
+The lipids within the skin barrier also play an important role in transporting ingredients and nutrients.

 When the skin barrier is healthy, it will retain water more readily, the skin looks moisturised and is less prone to irritation.

 What causes skin barrier dysfunction?

 Similar to ageing, both internal and external stressors can influence the health of the skin barrier.
 The most significant factors that can impair barrier function are sun exposure, smoking, and damage due to excess exfoliation.
 Stress and limited sleep can also have a negative effect on the skin barrier by not allowing the skin to repair itself.